kgateway-dev/kgateway/docs/content/introduction/architecture/custom_resources.md

 The `gloo` deployment is responsible for:

-* Translating Proxy, Upstreams, UpstreamGroups, Secrets, AuthConfigs, ConfigMaps, and Endpoints into cached Envoy config
+* Translating Proxy, Upstreams, UpstreamGroups, Secrets, AuthConfigs, ConfigMaps, Endpoints, Gateway, RouteTables, and Virtual Service Custom Resources into cached Envoy config
-* Translating Gateway, RouteTables, and Virtual Service Custom Resources into configuration and status on the Proxy CR
 * Serving cached Envoy configurations via xDS
 * Validation webhooks hit the Gateway validation server to validate a configuration before application
 * Gloo Edge validation server is hit by the Gateway validation server to validate Proxy from Gloo Edge's point of view